Multi-step Approach for the Extraction of RR Intervals from Scanned Paper ECGs

 Abstract

-Methods: For a retrospective analysis, routine clinical resting ECGs from patients with amyotrophic lateral sclerosis (ALS) and cerebral amyloid angiopathy (CAA) were reexamined.
-The scanned paper ECGs were used to compute RR intervals to allow comparison of heart rate variability between both groups.
-Here we propose a multi-step MATLAB-based approach to extract precise RR intervals.
-Three regions of interest (ROI) were selected via a graphical user interface to mark areas from the scanned RGB image: a) processing the ECG standard grid, b) processing an ECG waveform, c) checking the ECG duration.
-The grid-ROI was Gaussian filtered and a peak finder was applied to the column sum redness values to determine the grid spacing.
-The ECG-ROI was transformed to mask background color and suppress grid lines.
-In addition, morphological erosion and dilation were applied to read the locations of the peaks based on peak finding in the weighted column sums of gray values.
+Methods: In a retrospective analysis, clinical paper ECGs from patients with amyotrophic lateral sclerosis (ALS) and cerebral amyloid angiopathy (CAA) were reexamined to compare heart rate variability between both groups.
+Here, we propose a multi-step MATLAB-based approach to extract accurate RR intervals.
+Image rotation was verified using Radon transform.
+Three regions of interest (ROI) were selected from the scanned RGB image: a) the ECG standard grid was subjected to Gaussian filtering and converted to a 1D vector to determine the number of pixels per second, b) an ECG waveform was transformed using image erosion and dilation to mask the background color and suppress the grid lines to detect the R peak locations, c) verification of ECG duration.
 Mean RR intervals were compared to the device information printed on the paper using Bland-Altman analysis.

-Results: The proposed approach has been successfully tested on clinical paper ECGs from 48 ALS and 70 CAA patients.
+Results: The proposed approach was successfully tested on clinical paper ECGs from 48 ALS and 70 CAA patients.
 Validation with printed RR interval information based on the digital ECG shows high accuracy of the method (median difference: 2.6ms, quartile range: -0.6ms to 6.1ms).